TRaSH-Guides/Guides/docs/Sonarr/Sonarr-setup-custom-formats-Anime.md

 Most of my information and knowledge came from:

-- rg9400 (Guidance on regex, anime groups and general knowledge share.)
+- rg9400 (Building the regex, anime groups and general knowledge share.)

 - Drazzilb (Guidance on anime groups, testing and general knowledge share.)